Retail vs. DTC vs. Amazon: Where Are You Actually Making Money?

 Direct-to-consumer looks attractive on paper because you capture the full retail price.
 But the costs of acquiring and fulfilling DTC customers are substantial, and brands consistently underestimate them.

-Fulfillment and shipping eat into DTC margins heavily.
 Consumers expect free or low-cost shipping.
 For CPG products — which are often heavy relative to their price — outbound shipping can cost $6-15 per order.
+If you are offering free shipping on a $30 order, that is 20-50% of revenue going to logistics before you count the product cost.

-Platform and technology costs also add up: Shopify fees, payment processing (2.6-2.9% + $0.30 per transaction), subscription management tools, email marketing platforms, and loyalty program software all reduce your DTC margin.
+Shopify fees, payment processing (2.6-2.9% + $0.30 per transaction), subscription management tools, email marketing platforms, and loyalty program software all reduce your DTC margin.
+These costs are often spread across the marketing budget but should be allocated to DTC for accurate channel profitability.

 The True Cost of Amazon